icons8/lunacy-docs/docs/support.md

 * Large amount of text converted to outlines.

    *Workaround:* Avoid converting large blocks of text (sentences or paragraphs) to outlines.

+### Objects and images on the canvas are stretching and/or flickering on scroll and zoom.
+How can I fix it?

+This is a known issue that typically occurs on Windows 10 computers with Intel CPUs and some latest models of video cards (for instance, GeForce RTX 20 Series).

+Try the following:

+1. Install the latest stable version of drivers for your video card from the manufacturer's website.
+2. Make sure that you have all the latest Windows updates installed.
+3. Install the latest update of the Intel chipset driver from the manufacturer's website.

+If the above steps have no effect:

+1. Open the Windows Task manager > Services.
+2. Stop the Nahimic service (an audio service).
+3. Restart Lunacy.

+If this helps, report the problem to the manufacturers of your video card and motherboard.
+If not, contact our support team.

 ### I found a bug.
 How can I report it?